MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 > [!NOTE]
 > As part of automating the workflow, you must provide the user name and password for your Apple ID and your production certificate in a .p12 format.

-Whenever a new device is added, App Center ensures that all devices from the target distribution group are registered in your developer portal, using your Apple ID, and that all provisioning profiles used in the app are regenerated with existing and new device IDs.
+When a new device is added, App Center ensures that all devices from the target distribution group are registered in your developer portal using your Apple ID.
+App Center also checks that all provisioning profiles used in the app are regenerated with existing and new device IDs.
 The regenerated provisioning profiles are then downloaded to App Center servers.

-App Center uses your saved certificate, and the regenerated provisioning profiles, to re-sign the current version of your app so it can be installed on any device in the release's distribution group, without waiting for a new version of your app to be built.
+App Center uses your saved certificate and the regenerated provisioning profiles, to re-sign the current version of your app.
+This way it can be installed on any device in the release's distribution group, without needing a new version to be built.
 A download link to the newly signed release will be available through the [App Center Install portal](https://install.appcenter.ms).

 Read more about [what re-signing is](auto-provisioning.md#app-signing-re-signing-and-device-provisioning) and [privacy concerns when App Center stores your Apple ID and certificate](auto-provisioning.md#privacy-concerns-on-username-and-password).